notmhmd/ABC/README.rst

 * Question & Answers (A Stack Overflow-like platform)
 * Massaging app Between Students
-* Notification System To Help Student Being Active. and Also this feature shall be link to the Mobile App
+* Notification System To Help Student Being Active. and Also this feature shall be linked to the Mobile App

 Technology Stack
 ----------------